GraceRao/510-lab3/README.md

 - how to connect my streamlit with supabase
 - how to create a search bar
 - how to create, edit, and delete a prompt
+- how update prompt list based on sort options
-- how update the prompts based on filter and sort result
+- how to update prompt list based on filter options

 ## Questions
--
+-  how to auto refresh the page after submit the new update prompt